By Frank Ram Chief of Content

 In the current world of pro wrestling, WWE SmackDown is king.
 First off, they have national broadcast TV.
 They're on Fox and they have the most potential viewers each and every week.
 It's also the most entertaining brand under the WWE umbrella.
 Everything with Roman Reigns, The Usos, and Paul Heyman has been gold.
 Adding Brock Lesnar to the mix, making Heyman choose sides, has just added to the fun.
 SmackDown also has a very entertaining heel Becky Lynch as women's champ, Rey and Dominik Mysterio, Bianca Belair, Seth Rollins, Edge, and many others.

 Founder/Chief of Content.
 Host of Fan Observer Radio and The Great Taco Chase.
+Torn meniscus survivor.
 Dodger, Laker, Ram, and Trojan Fan.
-Runs Marathons on the weekends.
+Runs marathons on the weekends.